Phobias

 • Compassionate coaching: You’ll never be pushed too far, too fast.
 Every step is collaborative and grounded in trust.

 You can rebuild a life that feels open, flexible, and free.
-Therapy for agoraphobia is about showing your brain that you’re capable, even when anxiety tries to convince you otherwise.
+Therapy for phobias is about showing your brain that you’re capable, even when anxiety tries to convince you otherwise.